-“Iconic areas that house history, art, passion and culture in each of its streets”, sings one of the verses of the famous song written by the Mexican composer Agustín Lara in honor of this city.
+“Iconic areas that house history, art, passion and culture in each of its streets”. sings one of the verses of the famous song written by the Mexican composer Agustín Lara in honor of this city.

-Iconic neighbourhoods in Madrid
+Most famous and authentic neighbourhoods in Madrid

 The Spanish capital does not lack of places that fascinate and inspire locals and visitors.

 The Center of Madrid is officially divided into 6 main neighbourhoods: Palacio, Embajadores, Cortes, Justicia, Universidad and Sol ( Sol, Madrid de los Austrias, Barrio de La Latina, Barrio de Lavapiés, Barrio de las Letras, Zona de Chueca and Barrio de Malasaña )